digital-dream-labs/oskr-owners-manual/doc/unlock_checklist.md

 - [ ] 16.
 Press his backpack button twice.
 - [ ] 17.
 Lift Vector's forklift up and down.
 - [ ] 18.
 Remove Vector from its charging station and spin one of the tank treads.
 - [ ] 19.
 Move the tread to select **CLEAR USER DATA**.
 - [ ] 20.
 Lift the forklift up and down to proceed.
 - [ ] 21.
 Spin the tank treads to select **CONFIRM**.
 Lift the forklift up and down.

 Enter Recovery Mode (aka a Factory Reset):
 - [ ] 22.
 Place Vector on its charging station.
 - [ ] 23.
 Hold button down until powers down completely, then for 5 seconds after the front round green light lights up.
-Then let the button go
+Then let go of
+          the button
 - [ ] 24.
-Wait for Vector complete rebooting
+Wait for Vector to finish rebooting

 Connect to Vector:
 - [ ] 25.
 Open <https://vector-setup.ddl.io> in a Chrome browser
 - [ ] 26.
 Place Vector in its charging station and press the backpack button twice to enter pairing mode.
 - [ ] 27.
 Click "Pair with Vector" and select Vector from the popup.
 - [ ] 28.
 You had to enter the PIN number into the Chrome webapp, right?
 If you connect, and it doesn't ask for you to enter your PIN, you are (probably) not in recovery mode.
 Go back to the steps to enter recovery mode.
 - [ ] 29.
 Verify that the emulated console is working by typing `help`

 Connect to the wifi
 - [ ] 30.
 Run, in the emulated console, `wifi-scan` to check that Vector can see your wifi
 - [ ] 31.
 Have Vector connect to your wifi with `wifi-connect ` followed by your Wifi SSID and passord

-Do not close the console in chrome.
+          Do not close the console in Chrome.

 ### Deploy 1: Test Deploying the latest Production Software OTA image